Stowmarket Guncotton Company: Rebuilding and later history

-After the explosion the factory was rebuilt in 1872 and the new company operated as the Stowmarket Guncotton Company, Ltd. In 1881 the company became The Explosives Company Limited after being sold by the Prentice family in 1880, and in 1885 it was again renamed as The New Explosives Company, Limted (NEC).
+After the explosion the factory was rebuilt in 1872 and the new company operated as the Stowmarket Guncotton Company, Ltd. In 1881 the company became The Explosives Company Limited after being sold by the Prentice family in 1880, and in 1885 it was again renamed as The New Explosives Company, Limited (NEC).

 Between 1896 and 1898 the factory was again expanded and began to manufacture other explosives such as cordite.
 In the following years the factory expanded further partly due to government safety regulations and the introduction of more products including smokeless powder for shotguns, rifles and revolvers.

 In 1907 the company was acquired by Nobel Explosives following a decline in the business from a price collapse in explosives.
 During World War I the factory made Stowmarket a target, and on 31 March 1916 was the intended destination for the German Zeppelin L13; it was hit with anti-aircraft fire prior to reaching the town and retreated.

 In 1918 following the war demand for explosives again dropped and the factory began producing industrial lacquers and was again renamed as Necol Industrial Collodions Ltd. Nobel later merged with a number of other companies to form Imperial Chemical Industries (ICI) who continued to use the factory site.
 The cordite works, located on the east side of the railway line, became disused.
 In 1972 ICI invested in the Stowmarket site to create its "Premier Whites Plant".